marick/structural-typing/README.md

 important.
 (And I'm smug about producing them without resorting to macro-ology.)

+(Terminology: When used like the above (as predicates on the right-hand side of type-description maps), I call predicates *check-preds*.)

-Because error messages are important, you're allowed to name anonymous predicates.
+Because error messages are important, you're allowed to name anonymous check-preds.
 Here's a way of restricting the bounds of `:x` and `:y`:

 ```clojure
 user=> (type! :Point (requires :x :y)